rl-institut/multi-vector-simulator/docs/Model_Equations.rst

         E_{out,j} &\text{: energy flowing from the bus to asset j}

-It is very important to note that assets i and j can be the same asset (e.g., battery) however, one of the energy flowing values E_{in} or E_{out} should be zero at the same time step t.
+It is very important to note that assets i and j can be the same asset (e.g., battery) however, one of the energy flowing values :math:`E_{in}` or :math:`E_{out}` should be zero at the same time step t.

 Example: Sector Coupled Energy System